rpinset/all-addons-OCA/purchase_sale_inter_company/readme/ROADMAP.rst

   transmitted to the purchase so both documents couldn't have different total amounts, taxes, etc. A mechanism for synching from the sale to the purchase order would be needed.

+* Module is not very robust in complex situations, such as multi-step receipts and multi-step deliveries, with backorders.
+Multi-step receipts could be improved further.